michael-hartmann/caps/docs/manual/manual.rst

     # L/R, L, R, T, ldim, E*(L+R)/(hbar*c)
     0.009999999999999998, 5e-07, 5e-05, 300, 701, -452.7922092119535

-For finite temperature the free energy is no longer given as an integral, but as the sum :eq:`matsubara_sum` over Matsubara frequencies :math:`\xi_n`.
+For finite temperatures, the free energy is no longer given as an integral, but as the sum :eq:`matsubara_sum` over Matsubara frequencies :math:`\xi_n`.
 The summation over :math:`n` is stopped once